Getting to Torres del Paine

 If you fly from Santiago to Punta Arenas (a distance of nearly 2000 miles), you can choose either to stay the night in Punta Arenas before heading off to Puerto Natales the next day.
-Please click here for a range of Hotels in Punta Arenas with a best price guarantee.

 Alternatively, after landing at Punta Arenas airport you get the bus straight to Puerto Natales (depending on when you land).